MichaelZarkov/Letter-recognition/README.md

 - ~ 0.943 - english
 - ~ 0.975 - bulgarian

-_Tensorflow_ Python library was used for model creation and training (mainly for its ease of use), then the models were converted from _Keras_ to _ONNX_ open source format. _ONNX Runtime_ was used for the final demo program (for faster startup and smaller program size compared to Tensorflow).
+_TensorFlow_ Python library was used for model creation and training (mainly for its ease of use), then the models were converted from _Keras_ to _ONNX_ open source format. _ONNX Runtime_ was used for the final demo program (for faster startup and smaller program size compared to TensorFlow).

 ### Datasets